This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

-Please note that joint notifications must be submitted by a common authorized representative.
+Joint notifications must be submitted by a common authorized representative.

 What information is required in the filing form?

-In essence, the notification form requires the provision of information on the identification of the parties; details of the transaction; control structure; relevant market definition, and possible related markets; supply and demand structure of the relevant and related markets; information on suppliers and customers; and on any ancillary restraints.
+In essence, the notification form requires the provision of information on the identification of the parties; details of the transaction; control structure; relevant market definition; and possible related markets; supply and demand structure of the relevant and related markets; information on suppliers and customers; and on any ancillary restraints.
 The submission of certain information may be waived by the PCA, particularly in the context of pre-notification contacts.

 In the case of concentrations that do not pose significant impediments to competition, the notification may be submitted in a simplified form, although this must be subject to the PCA’s validation.
 In this case, the level of detail of the information required is much simpler, thus reducing costs and time in the search for information.

 The criteria for the use of the simplified form are the following:

 a) When there are no horizontal overlaps, no vertical effects, and an absence of conglomerate relations, between the activities of the parties.